 My Nan Edith and Granddad Ernie had 5 daughters and 1 son, 16 grandchildren, 29 great grandchildren and and so far 8 great great grandchildren. !

-My daughter Amy often helps me, you will find her making beautiful origami from recycled paper, sourcing products for me, sewing, selling at market or in the shop.
+My daughters Zaleigh and Amy often helps me, you will find Amy making beautiful origami from recycled paper, sourcing products for me, creating the most beautiful art work and sewing.
+Zaleigh can be found selling at market or in the shop.
 A true family business.